Implementing Laws At-a-Glance

 Organizations in the private sector with at least 50 workers must establish internal reporting channels.

-Private organizations with between 50 to 249 workers have until December 17, 2023 to establish their internal reporting channels.
+Private organizations with between 50 to 249 workers had until December 17, 2023, to establish their internal reporting channels.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?